MarkVertenberg/OOP_Ex4/README.md

 ![image](https://user-images.githubusercontent.com/93255163/148103741-6767c48e-07fc-445c-8319-b2eeab5fbffc.png)

-- # Rules of the Game:
+- # About the game:

 * The game consists of 16 stages [0-15].
 * At each stage a different number of Pokemon and agents.